Max-Affine Spline Insights Into Deep Network Pruning: Conclusions

 \section{Conclusions}

-We demonstrated the tight link between the presence of winning tickets and overparametrization in DNs, the latter being necessary for DNs to reach high performances with current (random) initializations; and we demonstrated that this phenomenon is not unique to DNs but affect other machine learning methods such as K-means.
-This opens new avenues to produce small, energy efficient and performing DNs by developing ``clever" initialization techniques.
-Furthermore, we leveraged the spline formulation of DNs to sharpen our understanding of different pruning policies, study the conditions in which pruning does not deteriorate performances, and develop a novel and more principled pruning strategy extending EB tickets; and extensive experiments demonstrated the superior performances (accuracy and energy efficiency) of the proposed method.
-The proposed spline viewpoint should open new avenues to theoretically study novel and existing pruning techniques as well as guide practitioners via the proposed visualization tools.
+We discover and bridge the connection between spline theory and network pruning techniques, providing explicit visualization and new insights into how pruning DN nodes affects the decision boundary, which well explains the presence of winning tickets and the importance of obtaining good initialization staring from overparametrization.
+Moreover, we extend these insights by proposing a pruning invariant metric to quantify the evolution of splines during training and detect the unified spline EB tickets.
+Finally, we leveraged the spline formulation of DNs to sharpen our understanding of different pruning policies, study the conditions in which pruning does not deteriorate performances, and develop a novel and more principled pruning strategy extending spline EB tickets; and extensive experiments demonstrated the superior performances (accuracy and energy efficiency) of the proposed method.
+The proposed spline viewpoint opens new avenues to theoretically study novel and existing pruning techniques as well as guide practitioners via the proposed visualization tools.